Gentle Introduction to Feature Scaling

 Best scaling technique

 There is no single best scaling technique.
-That said, either standardisation or min-max scaling is often used in practice instead of mean normalisation.
-One could also compare the performance between the two to decide which to ultimately choose.
+That said, either standardization or min-max scaling is often used in practice instead of mean normalization.
+We recommend that you compare the performance on the testing dataset to decide which scaling technique to go with.

-The terms normalisation and standardisation are often confused.
-In machine learning, normalisation typically refers to min-max scaling (scaled features lie between $0$ and $1$), while standardisation refers to the case when the scaled features have a mean of $0$ and a variance of $1$.
+The terms normalization and standardization are often confused.
+In machine learning, normalization typically refers to min-max scaling (scaled features lie between $0$ and $1$), while standardization refers to the case when the scaled features have a mean of $0$ and a variance of $1$.

 Performing feature scaling on Python